 All stakeholders in the UK CBD industry need to begin looking at their products and processes to see how they conform to Novel Foods and wider regulations.

-Raw material manufacturers must gather appropriate safety and stability data, with appropriate standardised testing methods to submit a Novel Food’s authorisation process, should they wish their products to remain on the market beyond the 31st March 2021.
+Raw material manufacturers must gather appropriate safety and stability data, with appropriate standardised testing methods to submit a Novel Food’s authorisation process.

-Manufacturers of finished products must ensure their suppliers are engaging with the Novel Foods process and making a Novel Foods application before the 31st March 2021 and they have appropriate stability data on finished products.
+Manufacturers of finished products must ensure their suppliers are engaging with the Novel Foods process and making a Novel Foods application and they have appropriate stability data on finished products.

 Brand owners using a 3rd party manufacturer must begin a consultation process with their suppliers to ensure they are using raw materials which will be going through the necessary authorisation.